coq-community/semantics/README.md

 `extract_interpret.v`  This file contains the directives to extract code from the proved tools.

+`asm.v`  This file contains the description of a simple assembly language and a compiler from the little language to this assembly language.
+The machine modeled in this assembly language is a stack machine with a random access memory, both modeled as lists of integers.
+This assembly language has an unconditional branching instruction `goto`, and a conditional branching instruction `branch`, which interprets the top value of the stack as a boolean value, through the coercion from `Z` to `bool` given by `Z.b2z`.
+If the top value is `Z.b2z true`, then branching at the prescribed address occurs, otherwise control flow passes to the next instruction in the program.
+The compiler comes with a partial proof of correctness, expressing that when an instruction executes and terminates, the compiled expression can also be executed in a memory faithful to the environment, and execution proceeds until the program counter reaches the end of the compiled expression.

 This development also comes with ml files used to encapsulate the extracted code.